Once in Royal David's City

 To the place where he is gone.

-This song provides a stark contrast--it begins by saying it is in a 'royal city'.
+This song provides a stark contrast--it begins by saying it is in 'royal David's city'.
 Then it tells us that the Lord and God of all came down to a lowly cattle shed.
 This is a perfect parallel to the Savior's life--"With the poor, and mean, and lowly, Lived on earth our Savior holy."
 On earth, the King of Kings was always in the most humble circumstances.
 He served the poor, humble, meek, teachable.
 The rich young rulers and the respected religious leaders were not those he taught--mostly because they would not be taught.
 We need to remember that in order to be always open to the Savior and His gospel, we must be humble.
-And then, when the great and dreadful day shall come, we will come to the same place where our Savior has already gone--the most glorious place of all, full of the right kinds of riches.
+And then, one day, we will come to the same place where our Savior has already gone--the most glorious place of all, full of the right kinds of riches.

 The CHILDREN'S SONG: